 Check Your Progress i.
-The food chain given below is not in proper sequence.
-Rearrange in correct sequence.
-Hawk → Frog → Snak ii.
-Differentiate between prim consumer. $\leftarrow$ Caterpillar $\rightarrow$ Plant nary consumer and secondary
+The food chain given belo Rearrange in correct seque Hawk → Frog → Snak ii.
+Differentiate between prin consumer. $\leftarrow \rightarrow$ Caterpillar $\rightarrow$ Plannary consumer and secondary

 10.2.
 Food Web

 - 1. Name a primary consumer.

 - 2. Why is frog a secondary consumer?

 - 3. What will happen to the snakes if all the frogs were killed?

 - 4. Why are consumers important in a habitat?

 - 5. Name any other animals which eat grass.